Indian Americans: Terminology

-In the Americas, the term "Indians" had historically been used to describe indigenous people since European colonization in the 15th century.
-Qualifying terms such as "American Indian" and "East Indian" were and still are commonly used in order to avoid ambiguity.
-The U.S. government has since coined the term "Native American" in reference to the indigenous people of the United States, but terms such as "American Indian" remain among indigenous as well as non-indigenous populations.
+In the Americas, the term "Indians" has historically been used to describe indigenous people since European colonization in the 15th century.
+Qualifying terms such as "American Indian" and "East Indian" were and remain used in order to avoid ambiguity.
+The U.S. government has since coined the term "Native American" in reference to the indigenous people of the United States, but terms such as "American Indian" are used among indigenous as well as non-indigenous populations.
 Since the 1980s, Indian Americans have been categorized as "Asian Indian" (within the broader subgroup of Asian American) by the U.S. Census Bureau.

 While "East Indian" remains in use, the terms "Indian" and "South Asian" are often chosen instead for academic and governmental purposes.
 Indian Americans are included in the census grouping of South Asian Americans, which includes Bangladeshi Americans, Bhutanese Americans, Indo-Caribbean Americans, Maldivian Americans, Nepalese Americans, Pakistani Americans, and Sri Lankan Americans.